The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 The reason for this is simple: there is no need for that amount of VRAM in modern gaming.
 As time goes on, there probably will be, but, for now, 11GB is perfectly fine.

-This VRAM difference is probably the biggest reason for such a price difference.
+This VRAM difference is probably the primary reason for such a price difference.
 You could game on a Quadro card, but those extra gigabytes won’t enhance your gaming experience at all.
 If the game requires 6GB, it will only use 6GB.

 It’s important to state that GeForce cards can be used for 3D modeling or AI training, but usually not to a professional level.